 What is Petra?

-No, this photo is not Petra, this is the Treasury inside Petra.
+No, this photo is not Petra, this is the Treasury (that’s not really a treasury either) inside Petra.
 Being the most popular construction in the Rose City, the Treasury had become such a significant symbol that millions of people believe this is Petra.
 It’s not.
 It’s just a part of it.